chrisweb/chris.lu/NEON_ROAD.md

 ## TODOs

+* put chris.lu text into animation, using a technique used for HUDs <https://github.com/pmndrs/drei#portals>? make it clickable to return home via react router and accessible using <https://docs.pmnd.rs/a11y>? use the Text3D from '@react-three/drei package, like in this example <https://onion2k.github.io/r3f-by-example/examples/other/text/>? to position the text use react three drei center <https://github.com/pmndrs/drei#center> like in this example: <https://codesandbox.io/s/j3ycvl?file=/src/App.js:182-199>
+* use react three drei to add stars to night sky? <https://github.com/pmndrs/drei#stars>
+* add post processing effects? <https://github.com/pmndrs/postprocessing>, if so then using performance monitor would be good <https://vercel.com/blog/building-an-interactive-webgl-experience-in-next-js#3.-optimize-performance>
 * loading animation?
-* if mouse over animation and mouse to right or left, make the camera move (might be problematic because of text div over animation)
+* if mouse over animation and mouse to right or left, make the camera move using OrbitControls? or maybe like in this example with onMouseMove: <https://codesandbox.io/embed/troika-3d-text-via-react-three-fiber-ntfx2?fontsize=14>, but restrict the zoom as well as movement to only go slight to left / right / top / bottom? make the map slightly turn to the right and left when moving to make it more 3d?
 * in this article <https://www.gatsbyjs.com/blog/performance-optimization-for-three-js-web-animations/> I read about a feature called saveData, should try to use it `navigator?.connection?.saveData`
 * check for user preference for animation(s) should be low (via three fiber accessibility package > user preferences > <https://docs.pmnd.rs/a11y/access-user-preferences>), then set the framerate to very low value
+* based on the performance monitor <https://github.com/pmndrs/drei#performancemonitor> value, change the gl antialias value, decrease the animation speed and change the canvas dpr value?
+I think gl can be accessed in useframe: `useFrame(({ gl }) => { })`
 * firefox accessibility says canvas is clickable and has no alt text, but setting aria attributes on canvas element has them moved to container div by three fiber
 * check if changing rendering performance setting is needed when mobile is detected
 * check if the shadows settings (camera) can be tweaked for better performance